Learn more about the latest security and privacy threats

 What does KYC for an iGaming platform actually need to cover?

 More than a single-vertical fintech, less than a fully regulated bank, and with three checks that get compliance leads fired when they fail: age, self-exclusion, and source of funds.
 Layer on geolocation for any US sportsbook, ongoing monitoring for problem-gambling triggers, and entity-level KYB for B2B partners on your rail.
-The table below is the minimum-viable iGaming KYC stack the major regulators expect.
+The table below is the minimum-viable KYC for iGaming stack the major regulators expect.

 Check Why an iGaming operator needs it Zyphe coverage